IFMlab/ChemFlow/tutorial/example-a-thrombin/Tutorial-DF-SF.rst

 Docking generates several files for each complex and the big issue here is that each docking program organizes their results their own way.
 To organize and standardize all results to the ChemFlow standands you should <b>--postprocess</b>.
-Here, we decided to keep only the best 3 poses for each ligand (-n 3).
+Here, we decided to keep only the best 3 poses for each ligand, as specified by the flag *-n* that stands for number of poses (-n 3).

 Each energy and structure will be extracted from it's folder and written into a single Structure file (docked_ligands.mol2) and a single Energy file (DockFlow.csv) containing the selected structures.